-Left: In a mid-size container, caladium can be used for the upright element and act as a thriller.
-Pair it with impatiens as a filler and creeping jenny as the spiller.
+Left: Caladium makes a great upright element that also acts as a nice filler.
+Pair with impatiens as a filler and creeping jenny as the spiller.
 Center: Yellow Canna is indeed a thriller!
-The upright foliage and flowers make a great centerpiece for any container.
-Add lime coleus and begonias to complete the look.
-Right: Hostas are good container plants and they pair well with shade-loving impatiens and sweet potato vine.
+The upright and dynamic leaves and bloom make a great centerpiece to any container.
+Plant with lime coleus and begonias for a designer look.
+Right: Hostas make great container plants and pair wonderfully with shade loving impatiens and sweet potato vine.

-Decorative border dahlias have the blooming power of full size dahlias, but their compact size makes them a great choice for containers.
+Decorative border dahlias have the blooming power of full size dahlias but their compact size makes them great container flowers.

-No matter what your style, we have plants to fill your pots.
+No matter what your container style is, we have ideas to fill your pots.
+We hope you have found this inspirational and beautiful.
+Happy container gardening!